 We often receive questions about the differences between the harness models that are in our offer and which of them is “better”.
 Each has its own advantages and disadvantages, but because the needs and opinions differ, the decision for a particular model is rather individual.
 In order to make it easier to decide which model you are more inclined to, we have put some words on this topic.

-The basic harness imitates the most standard and most common dog harness model.
-This is the style that is most often recommended by the dog training experts, mainly because all strips completely avoid the joints of the forelegs.
+The basic harness imitates the most standard and most common harness model.
+This is the style that is most often recommended by the dog training experts, mainly because all strips as much as possible avoid the joints of the forelegs.

 With the Basic model, you can adjust the length of more strips: both strips on the neck and both strips that embrace the chest.